eksctl-io/eksctl/docs/proposal-007-instance-selector-dry-run.md

-# EC2 Instance Selector Support for Nodegroups
+# Support for EC2 Instance Selector for Nodegroups and Dry Run

 ## Table of Contents